AlibabaCloudDocs/ots/intl.en-US/Function Introduction/Tunnel service/Incremental synchronization performance white paper.md

 -   QPS and latency

-    The following figure shows the number of rows synchronized per second and the amount of time required to synchronize 1,000 rows in each scenario.
-As shown in the figure, the QPS increases linearly with the number of partitions.
+    The number of rows synchronized per second and the amount of time required to synchronize 1,000 rows in each scenario.
+The QPS increases linearly with the number of partitions.

     In the single-server 64-partition synchronization scenario, the gigabit NIC works at its full capacity, which results in QPS of only 570,000.
 For more information, see the test details.
 The average QPS in the double-server 64-partition synchronization scenario reaches 780,000 rows, almost twice as much as the 420,000 QPS achieved in the single-server 32-partition synchronization scenario.
 In the double-server 128-partition synchronization scenario, the QPS reaches 1,000,000 rows.

 -   System resource consumption

-    The following figure shows the CPU and memory usage in each scenario.
     The CPU usage increases linearly with the number of partitions.

     In the single-server single-partition synchronization scenario, 0.25 single-core CPUs are used.
 In the double-server 128-partition synchronization scenario, only 10.2 single-core CPUs are used when the QPS reaches 1,000,000 rows.
 The memory usage increases linearly with the number of partitions when the number of partitions is smaller than 32.
 When more partitions \(32 or 64 partitions\) need to be processed, the memory usage remains stable around 5.3 GB on each server.

 -   Total bandwidth consumption

-    The following figure shows the total bandwidth consumed during incremental synchronization.
-In this figure, the consumed bandwidth increases linearly with the number of partitions.
+    The consumed bandwidth increases linearly with the number of partitions.

     In the single-server 64-partition synchronization scenario, a total bandwidth of 125 Mbit/s is consumed, which is the maximum rate supported by the gigabit NIC.
 In the double-server 64-partition synchronization scenario, a bandwidth of 169 Mbit/s is consumed, which is the actual bandwidth required for 64-partition synchronization.
 This is approximately twice the 86 Mbit/s bandwidth required in the single-server 32-partition synchronization scenario.
 When the QPS reaches 1,000,000 in the double-server 128-partition synchronization scenario, the total bandwidth consumed reaches 220 Mbit/s.